Rail (bird): Behaviour and ecology

 In general, members of the Rallidae are omnivorous generalists.
 Many species eat invertebrates, as well as fruit or seedlings.
 A few species are primarily herbivorous.
 The calls of Rallidae species vary and are often quite loud.
 Some are whistle-like or squeak-like, while others seem unbirdlike.
 Loud calls are useful in dense vegetation, or at night where seeing another member of the species is difficult.
 Some calls are territorial.

 The most typical family members occupy dense vegetation in damp environments near lakes, swamps, or rivers.
 Reed beds are a particularly favoured habitat.
 Those that migrate do so at night.

 Most nest in dense vegetation.
 In general, they are shy, secretive, and difficult to observe.
 Most species walk and run vigorously on strong legs, and have long toes that are well adapted to soft, uneven surfaces.
 They tend to have short, rounded wings, and although they are generally weak fliers, they are, nevertheless, capable of covering long distances.
 Island species often become flightless, and many of them are now extinct following the introduction of terrestrial predators such as cats, foxes, weasels, mongooses, rats, and pigs.

 Many reedbed species are secretive (apart from loud calls), crepuscular, and have laterally flattened bodies.
 In the Old World, long-billed species tend to be called rails and short-billed species crakes.
 North American species are normally called rails irrespective of bill length.
 The smallest of these is Swinhoe's rail, at 13 cm and 25 g.
 The larger species are also sometimes given other names.
 The black coots are more adapted to open water than their relatives, and some other large species are called gallinules and swamphens.
-The largest of this group is the takahe, at 65 cm and 2.7 kg.
+The largest of this group is the takahē, at 65 cm and 2.7 kg.

 The rails have suffered disproportionally from human changes to the environment, and an estimated several hundred species of island rails have become extinct because of this.
 Several island species of rails remain endangered, and conservation organisations and governments continue to work to prevent their extinction.